-The Smile Care South case serves as a notable example of the differing outcomes
+The Smile Care South case serves as a notable example of the differing outcomes which can emerge between legal and tax assessments of status categorisation.

 The far-reaching implications of an incorrect assessment underscores the necessity for employers to diligently assess the employment status of their workforce.
 Regulators are increasingly vigilant in enforcing compliance with pension auto-enrolment regulations and holding employers accountable for misclassifications.